ghstahl/P7.Core-2.0/README.md

 This is a Visual Studio 2017+ Version 15.3.4 project
 Don't forget to install the [.Net Core 2.0 SDK](https://www.microsoft.com/net/download/core)

-## Build
-This is a Visual Studio 2017+ Version 15.3.4 project
-Don't forget to install the [.Net Core 2.0 SDK](https://www.microsoft.com/net/download/core)

 ```
 build and run ReferenceWebApp.ExternalIdentity.NoIdentityServer4
 ```